Entra ID (Azure Active Directory) Access Management | Entitle

 1. Log in to Entitle and go to the Integrations page.

-2. After clicking the Add Integration button, type Microsoft Entra ID - Azure AD in the Application field.
+2. Click the Add Integration button, then type Microsoft Entra ID - Azure AD in the Application field.

 1. If you would like the integration to use the UPN address, set the email_field_name to userPrincipalName: